albertogd/aap_tools/docs/hardening/hardening_ssh_connections_hosts.md

 ### SSH Public key authentication using AD/LDAP

 SSH authentication for these service accounts will be based on Public keys.
-Although public keys also have their drawbacks over passwords, we’ll eliminate the *brute force attack* for SSH login.
+Although public keys also have their drawbacks over passwords, we eliminate the *brute force attack* for SSH login.

 Follow the KCS to [Store User SSH Keys in Active Directory for SSH Authentication](https://access.redhat.com/solutions/5353351):